lvanschilfgaarde/lordcephei.github.io/pages/lmgf-documentation.md

  After the integration is completed, there will be some deviation from charge neutrality, because emax will not exactly correspond to the Fermi level.
 This deviation is ignored if **METAL=0**; otherwise, the mesh is rigidly shifted by a constant amount, and the diagonal GF interpolated using a Pade approximant to the shifted mesh.
 The shifting+interpolation is iterated until charge neutrality is found, as described in section 2.
 If the rigid shift exceeds a specified tolerance, the Pade interpolation may be suspect.
 Thus, the entire cycle is repeated from scratch, on the shifted mesh where the shift is estimated by Pade.

 **mode=310**: a Gaussian quadrature on an ellipse to a trial emax, as in mode 2.
-However, the search for the Fermi level is not done by Pade approximant, as in mode 10.
+However, the search for the Fermi level is not done by Pade approximant, as in **mode 10**.
 Instead, a second integration proceeds along a uniform mesh from emax to some (Fermi) energy which satisfies charge neutrality.
 This procedure is not iterative.

     EMESH= nz 310 emin emax e1 e2 delz